 How to Choose the Best Workplace Health Promotion Programs

-I have a conflict of interest as the author of this blog post.
-I am the CEO of a wellness company telling people how to choose a wellness vendor.
-Obviously WellSteps would love to be your wellness vendor, but if not, we want to make sure you still choose a good one.
-When you pick a good wellness program your employees will love it and your leadership will get positive wellness outcomes.
-When you pick the right wellness vendor everyone wins.
+WellSteps would love to be your workplace health and wellness vendor, but if not, we want to make sure you still choose a good one.
+When you pick a good corporate wellness vendor, your employees will love it and your leadership will get positive wellness outcomes.

-More often than not, employers who are considering WellSteps as a wellness vendor have already had a bad experience with previous workplace health promotion program vendors.
+More often than not, employers who are considering WellSteps as their workplace health vendor have already had a bad experience with previous workplace health and wellbeing companies.
 Sometimes WellSteps is the third or fourth vendor to enter the workplace.
 This suggests that selecting the best corporate wellness vendor must be difficult for employers to do.

-What Criteria Should We Use to Pick a Workplace Health Promotion Program?
+What Criteria Should We Use to Pick a Workplace Health and Wellbeing Program?

-Until recently I have had the privilege of serving as a member of the board of the C Everett Koop Health Project.
-This board is responsible for identifying the best wellness programs in the United States and acknowledging them with the Koop Award.
+The C. Everett Koop Health Project board for years has identified the best wellness programs in the United States and acknowledged them with the Koop Award.
 It is the most prestigious wellness recognition in the world.
-The application for the Koop award gives us a great list of criteria to look for when selecting the best workplace health promotion programs.
+The application for the Koop award gives us a great list of criteria when selecting the best workplace health and wellness services.

 Participation rates need to be in a good or excellent range.
-A good participation rate is 60-70%; a best practice participation rate is 80+%.
-Wellness programs need to be in effect for a minimum of three years and most importantly they have to provide proof that the wellness efforts have produced positive outcomes.
+A good participation rate is 60-70%; a best practice participation rate is 80% or more.
+Workplace health and wellness programs need to be in effect for a minimum of three years and most importantly they have to provide proof that the wellness efforts have produced positive outcomes.

 How to Select the Best Workplace Health Promotion Programs

-I have created a list of criteria that could be used to help anyone identify the workplace health promotion program.
-I used information from the Koop Award application combined with the published evidence on the impact of wellness programs.
-At a minimum this list can help you eliminate those vendors that may not make the cut.
-When you select a well-being program, look for one that:
+Below is a list of criteria that could be used to help anyone identify the best workplace health management programs.
+The information from the Koop Award application has been combined with the published evidence on the impact of workplace health services.
+At a minimum, this list can help you eliminate those vendors that may not make the cut.

 1) Focuses On Health Behaviors